Octostarco/rke2-installer/README.md

 ## Requirements

-The only supported OS on cluster nodes is Ubuntu 24.04.
-Make sure to also follow the [RKE2 Requirements](https://docs.rke2.io/install/requirements) before you start.
+* The only supported OS on cluster nodes is Ubuntu 24.04.

+* Make sure to also follow the [RKE2 Requirements](https://docs.rke2.io/install/requirements) before you start.

+* The RKE2 control plane nodes need ports 6443 and 9345 to be accessible by other nodes in the cluster.

 ### 1. Add SSH Private Key